rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![hist](./images/hist.png)

 19. Data visualization: Check outliers on a box plot.
+The outlier values are listed on top as illustrated in the output.

   ```
   out <- boxplot.stats(CUST_INSUR_LTV$AGE)$out